-Fig. 5.
+Figure 5.
 A schematic illustration of Patient 5’s timeline, between August 2016 (diagnosis of the disease) and September 2020 (patient’s death), including the course of treatment and radiological follow-up.
-Each rectangle represents one month, and the response to treatment during each month is color-coded in green, red or yellow, as described in the upper legend.
+Each rectangle represents 1 mo, and the response to treatment during each month is color-coded in green, red, or yellow, as described in the upper legend.
 Treatment administered in each timepoint is indicated by the blue rectangles.
 Radiological findings and additional landmarks are presented at relevant points throughout the timeline.

 3.2.
-Testing CD8+ T cell responses of four patients to lenvatinib in-vitro
+Testing CD8+ T cell responses of four patients to lenvatinib in vitro

-We further studied the importance of our results for human T cells response on a more mechanistic level., We first withdrew blood from four patients (patients 1, 2, 4 and 5) and isolated the PBMCs using FICOL gradient.
-Two days later CD8+ T cells were isolated and cultured with 200 U IL-2 for a week.
+We further studied the importance of our results for human T-cell response on a more mechanistic level.
+We first withdrew blood from four patients (patients 1, 2, 4, and 5) and isolated the PBMCs using the FICOL gradient.
+Two days later, CD8+ T cells were isolated and cultured with 200 U IL-2 for a week.
 The four patients were clinically negative responders to pembrolizumab.
-In vitro treatment with anti-PD-1 with or without lenvatinib on coated 96 plates with A549 (carcinoma cell line), showed a significant elevation secretion of IFN-g by patients 4 and 5’s primary CD8+ T cells in response to the combined treatments compared to IFN-g levels secreted by these cells following treatment with Anti-PD1 alone (Figure 7).
-Fully saturated secretion of IFN-g was seen by patients 1 and 2’s primary CD8+ T cells only by using the anti-PD-1 (Figure 6).
+In vitro treatment with anti-PD-1 with or without lenvatinib on coated 96-well plates with A549 (carcinoma cell line) showed a significant elevation secretion of IFN-γ by the primary CD8+ T cells of patients 4 and 5 in response to the combined treatments compared with IFN-γ levels secreted by these cells following treatment with anti-PD1 alone (Figure 7).
+Fully saturated secretion of IFN-γ was seen in the primary CD8+ T cells of patients 1 and 2 only by using the anti-PD-1 (Figure 6).

 3.3.
 Lenvatinib blocks the upregulation of PD-L1 marker combined with low proliferation levels while using pembrolizumab (anti-PD-1)

-PDX and T cells from case 4 were used to truly understand the link between the co-treatment of lenvatinib and pembrolizumab.
-We performed the i-TEVA method using case 4’s PDX and T cells and examined the outcomes of three main combinations; tumor with media, tumor with T cells and tumor with T cells and pembrolizumab.
-Each group was tested with/out addition of lenvatinib to the media.
-Then, we stained the FFPE sections either with PD-L1 or Ki67 (proliferation marker) (Figure 7A, 7B).
-Figure 7A shows Ki67 staining; the lenvatinib treated group with pembrolizumab and T cells had significantly lower proliferation than the untreated group.
-Figure 7B shows PD-L1 staining; it's very interesting to see the upregulation blocking of PD-L1 after pre-treating with lenvatinib compared to the untreated group.
+The PDX and T cells from patient 4 were used to truly understand the link between cotreatment with lenvatinib and pembrolizumab.
+We performed the i-TEVA method using patient 4’s PDX and T cells and examined the outcomes of three main combinations: tumor with media, tumor with T cells, and tumor with T cells and pembrolizumab.
+Each group was tested with and without addition of lenvatinib to the media.
+Then, we stained the FFPE sections either with PD-L1 or Ki67 (proliferation marker) (Figure 7A and 7B).
+Figure 7A shows Ki67 staining; the group treated with lenvatinib and pembrolizumab and T cells had significantly lower proliferation than the untreated group.
+Figure 7B shows PD-L1 staining; upregulation blocking of PD-L1 after pretreating with lenvatinib was seen, in contrast to the untreated group.
 Figure 7C shows representative pictures of each group.